Sávio Sousa

-Domingos Sávio Asevedo de Sousa, or Sávio Sousa (born 3 March 1977 in Parnaíba, Piauí, Brazil), is football coach and former player.
+Domingos Sávio Asevedo de Sousa (born 3 March 1977), or Sávio Sousa, is football coach and former player.
 He was a futsal trainer for the Iranian team Shensa Saveh, winning the Iran Super League and the Asian Champions Cup.

-Club career
+Playing career

-Sávio Sousa joined the Iranian club Shensa Saveh in 2005 and was player-manager for the team.
+Sávio Sousa was born in Parnaíba, Piauí, Brazil.
+He joined the Iranian club Shensa Saveh in 2005 and was player-manager for the team.

 Managerial career

 Sávio Sousa became the coach of Shensa Saveh in 2005 and won the Iranian Super league and Asian champions league in futsal.
 He became the coach of Shensa Arak in November 2009.